tjr05d/grader_db_trans_script/README.md

+#DB Seed Script
-# This is a script created to transfer and sanitize data from a pg database dump into a development db.
+This is a script created to transfer and sanitize data from a pg database dump into a development db.